Evaluating Non-Analytic Functions of Matrices: Numerical examples

-Here, $\erf$ is the error function (integration over the Gaussian function), $c$ is the center of $I$, $R$ is (roughly) half of the length of $I$, and $r$ controls the steepness of the transition from zero to one (the smaller $r$ the steepest $f(x)$ is).
+centered around the eigenvalue whose eigenspace we want to recover.
+In~\eqref{eqn:filterFunc}, $\erf$ is the error function (integration over the Gaussian function), $R$ is a width parameter, and $r$ controls the steepness of the transition from zero to one (the smaller $r$ the steepest $f(x)$ is).
 The function $f(x)$ is smooth except at the center point $c$, where its first derivative has a jump discontinuity due to the absolute value.
-This discontinuity implies Gibbs phenomenon when approximating $f$ with the truncated Chebyshev series.
+This discontinuity implies Gibbs phenomenon when approximating $f$ with the truncated Chebyshev expansion.
 Namely, there is always a fixed magnitude of approximation error centered around $c$.
-However, approximation errors around $c$ are almost meaningless as we are interested only in suppressing eigenspaces that correspond to eigenvalues outside $I$.
-An illustration of \eqref{eqn:filterFunc} for different sets of parameters is given in Figure~\ref{fig:filteFunc}.
+However, approximation errors around $c$ are negligible as the main objective is to suppress eigenvalues outside the region of interest.
+The parameter $R$ is roughly the distance to the nearby eigenvalue, if such an estimation is available.
+An illustration of \eqref{eqn:filterFunc} with different sets of parameters is given in Figure~\ref{fig:filteFunc}.

-We consider a scenario where $A$ is a very large matrix, and assume we only have access to its application to any given vector.
-In addition we assume as apriori knowledge that we have an approximated value of the specific eigenvalue whose eigenspace we wish to recover.
-To make this scenario realistic, we must assume there is some gap between this eigenvalue and the rest of the spectrum, for otherwise any known variant of the power method would converge very slowly.
-The parameters of our filter are designed so $c$ is the approximated eigenvalue and $r$ and $R$ depend on the gap.
-As we decrease $r$ (corresponding to a smaller gap), the derivatives of $f$ increase, which means we have to use more coefficients in the truncated Chebyshev series to obtain the same prescribed accuracy of approximation.
+We consider a scenario where the matrix size is large, and moreover we only have access to a function that applies the matrix to any a vector.
+In other words, we cannot access the entries of the matrix.
+Also, we a priori know an approximation of the eigenvalue whose eigenspace we wish to recover.
+To make this scenario realistic, we must assume there is some gap between this eigenvalue and the rest of the spectrum, for otherwise, any known variant of the power method would converge very slowly.
+We choose the parameters of the filter as follows: $c$ is the approximated eigenvalue, and $r$ and $R$ depend on the gap.
+As we decrease $r$ (corresponding to a smaller gap), the derivatives of $f$ increase, which means we have to use more coefficients in the truncated Chebyshev expansion to obtain the same prescribed accuracy of the approximation.